About me

 I am a Ph.D. student at École de technologie supérieure in Montreal, Quebec, Canada, conducting research at LIVIA under the supervision of Professors Jose Dolz and Ismail Ben Ayed.

-My current research focuses on enhancing the pre-training of ViT-based approaches on large-scale datasets, such as ImageNet.
-Prior to this, I concentrated on low-supervision techniques in computer vision and the application of pre-trained vision-language and foundation models.
-During my Ph.D., I addressed challenges in generalized few-shot semantic segmentation, few-shot adaptation of vision-language models for classification, and open-vocabulary semantic segmentation.
+I am currently working as a visiting researcher at ServiceNow, where I research web agents.
+Prior to that, I worked on enhancing the pre-training of ViT-based approaches on large-scale datasets.
+I also focused on low-supervision techniques in computer vision and the application of pre-trained vision-language and foundation models.
+During my Ph.D., I addressed challenges in open-vocabulary semantic segmentation, few-shot adaptation of vision-language models for classification, and generalized few-shot semantic segmentation.

 In addition to my academic background, I have practical experience as a software engineer at Divar, a prominent classified ads website in my home country.